PCR development

 Preparation includes using PCR development-related documents and selecting relevant parameters.

 The PCR Template must be used to develop the draft PCR.
-When the PCR Moderator and PCR Committee have finished a draft PCR, the draft needs to be submitted to the Secretariat to be approved for the open consultation.
+When the PCR Moderator and PCR Committee have finished a draft PCR, the draft needs to be submitted to the Secretariat for approbal before the open consultation.

 Step 3: Open Consultation